Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 F1BB Bernedoodle

-An F1BB Bernedoodle is usually an F1B Bernedoodle bred back again to a Poodle.
-That often increases Poodle influence even further.
+The F1BB Bernedoodle is generally an F1B Bernedoodle that has been bred to a Poodle.
+This can increase Poodle influence even more.

 • even more grooming work

-• still no guarantee of zero shedding or perfect allergy compatibility
+• There is no guarantee that you will not experience shedding or even perfect compatibility with allergies

 Reverse F1B Bernedoodle

-• more Bernese influence in look and coat feel
+• More Bernese influence in appearance and coat feel

-• a fit that may suit homes wanting more Bernese presence and less Poodle-style coat
+• A style that could be suited to those who prefer a more Bernese presence and a less Poodle-style coat

 F1 vs F1B Bernedoodle: What Is the Real Difference?